oneops/oneops.github.io/user/operation/compute.md

 3. If it is not an option to replace the compute, contact your OneOps administrator for further assistance to bring the node up.

-## Use Operations for VM Tasks

-Use Operations for most of the tasks you need to perform on a VM.

-* Create an additional user in the design other than the app for the development team
-* View realized instances for your platforms
-* View graphs for monitors on defined metrics and thresholds
-* Perform single or bulk operations like restart/ start/ stop on Tomcats

 ## Replace a Bad VM